rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Progress message:

-A simple CHP model is already included in the MVS.
+A simple CHP model is already included in the MVS (compare :ref:`power_plants`).
 It considers a fix ratio between thermal and electric output.

 :ToDo:

-For a variable ratio between heat and electricity output, a new, specific oemof asset would need to be added.
+For a variable ratio between heat and electricity output, a new, specific oemof asset would need to be added to the MVS.

 FUN-MVS-14 - Thermal storage data
 #################################